 James then expands his point by anticipating an objection, which today would come from a hyper-Calvinist:

 But someone will say, “You have faith and I have works.”
 Show me your faith apart from your works, and I will show you my faith by my works.
 You believe that God is one; you do well.
 Even the demons believe—and shudder!
 James 2:18–19

 You see how this reiterates what he has just said.
 He is acknowledging that there are some who have fervent faith.
 Their faith is not false.
 They really do believe.
 The problem is not that they fail to believe but that they fail to live by that belief.
-Even the demons believe that God is one (this is the Shema Yisrael, the classic Jewish statement of monotheistic faith).
+Even the demons believe that God is one (this is the Shema Yisrael, the classic Jewish statement of Yahweh’s exclusive demand on their lives).
 So what good is it to have the kind of faith that even demons have?
+What good is it to believe that God has an exclusive demand on your life if you don’t then give your life to him?
 That is not the kind of faith that saves.

-To illustrate this, he then gives another example—which gets us into our key passage:
+To illustrate this, James then gives another example—which gets us into our key passage:

 The key passage

 20 Do you want to be shown, you foolish person, that faith apart from works is useless?
 21 Was not Abraham our father justified by works when he offered up his son Isaac on the altar?
 22 You see that faith was active along with his works, and faith was completed by his works; 23 and the Scripture was fulfilled that says, “Abraham believed God, and it was counted to him as righteousness”—and he was called a friend of God.
 24 You see that a person is justified by works and not by faith alone.
 James 2:20–24